jureslak/racunalniske-delavnice/README.md

-# racunalniske-delavnice
+# Računalniske delavnice

-A sample repository for a workshop on Python projects
+A sample repository for a workshop on Python projects.

+FMF, 4. dec 2015

+Jure Slak